Netlia/documentation/DeviceComunication/DeviceComunication.md

 If the error number 1,3,4 and 5 occurs within 4 hours of restart, the device proceeds as follows:

 1. The LED flashes X times in 10 cycles (according to the [notifications table](#led-notifications)) to indicate an error.
-2. The device will check if 4 hours have passed since the restart.
+2. The device restarts and continues to operate as [usual](#standard-restart).
-3. If the time has not passed, it is put to sleep for 2 minutes and then repeats points 1 and 2.
+3. If the time has not passed, the device goes to sleep for 2 minutes and then repeats points 1 and 2.
-4. If the time has passed, the device restarts and continues to function as if it were [restarted](#standard-restart).
+4. If the time has passed, the device restarts and continues to operate as [usual](#standard-restart).
 5. If the error still persists, the error processing is repeated again.